geobro1992/geobro1992.github.io/_cats/poetry-corner.md

 Grainy vision begets grainy thoughts\
 A fawn hesitates beneath the stories of old\
-The dance of the fireflies tempt the stars to earth\
+The dance of the fireflies tempts the stars to earth\
 Until we meet again

 Hurry down sunshine\